 Passionate about Yoga?
-Here are some excellent ideas for becoming a good yoga teacher and tips on how to run your yoga classes at home as a successful business.
+Here are some excellent ideas and tips on how to become a yoga teacher and build a successful career.

 In today’s connected world, a good home business is just a thought away.
-For some, starting a home business becomes the need of the hour whilst for others it is a means of connecting with the outside world.
+For some, starting a home business becomes the need of the hour, whilst for others it is a means of connecting with the outside world.
 Besides the financial benefits, for many stay at home mothers, it serves as a respite from the monotony of housework too.

-Women today are getting very creative with their ideas for making money – from home based software development to more traditional options such as candle making, cooking classes, custom made gifts, and home tuitions just to name a few.
+Women today are getting very creative with their ideas for making money – from home based software development to more traditional options such as candle making, cooking classes, custom-made gifts, and home tuitions just to name a few.
 Another such terrific idea for a home business is to become a yoga teacher.
 All you need is a strong interest in Yoga, the conviction to further educate yourself and enrich your expertise.

-Read on to learn more about becoming a yoga teacher, setting up yoga classes at home and some been-there-done-that tips from people who have taken up yoga teaching as a source of income.
+Read on to learn more about becoming a yoga teacher, setting up yoga classes at home, and some been-there-done-that tips from people who have taken up yoga teaching as a source of income.

 To start as a yoga teacher, a yoga certification course is the first and the most important factor (assuming you have a basic Yoga knowledge in place).
 It’s almost mandatory if you are keen to take this up as a serious income source.
 You must learn yoga much more thoroughly and be able to comprehend it fully.
 Find a mentor to direct and coach you.
 It is also wise to invest in some good yoga books and DVD’s.